JoseJX/analogue-pocket-patches/README.md

 This patch converts `Bomberman Quest (U)` to the `.pocket` format.

+This patch was updated to fix a graphics glitch.
+(2022/03/28)

 ROM MD5: `ad358f284c3303db01212016ed3944d5`

 You can [download the Analogue Pocket IPS patch here](https://github.com/JoseJX/analogue-pocket-patches/raw/main/BombermanQuest.ips).